 - Is this a first-time email to a prospect that attended a lead generating webinar?

 - Is this a follow-up email to a prospect you’ve already spoken with?
-And if so, where in the sales process did the last call end?
+And if so, where within the sales process did the last call, end?

 FIRST TIME / COLD CALL EMAIL

 Let’s assume you meant when you are emailing a cold call prospect for the first time since that is a popular scenario.

 To come up with an effective EMAIL SUBJECT LINE, solve the problem by working it backward.